brandonbloom/cljsd/README.md

 I'm not interested running on Node or other non-web-app use cases.
 A browser REPL should always be available.

-## Build on Demand during Development
+## Build on Demand During Development

 When I refresh my browser, I want to be confident that I'm getting the latest output.
 I don't want to wait before pressing refresh.
 I don't want to wait for